ikromyusuf/traffic_violations/README.md

 # Traffic Violation Detection
-This project aims to develop an intelligent system capable of automatically detecting and monitoring traffic signal violation
+This project aims to develop an intelligent system capable of automatically detecting and monitoring traffic violations.